Blehjo/eco-merchant/README.md

   &nbsp;
   ## Questions:
   If you need any further assistance, the contact information of the group members is below.
-Additionally, you may email gheistshell@gmail.com or visit us on Discord [Cuf](https://discord.gg/sKywbh5R)
+Additionally, you may email blehjooo@gmail.com.

   #### Bleh Seton:
   * Github: [blehjo](https://github.com/Blehjo)